Bridgeless-Project/tss-svc/internal/secrets/README.md

 ## Description
 Module for managing application confidential and crucial secrets.

-Currently supports only Hashicorp Vault as a secret store.
+Currently, supports only Hashicorp Vault as a secret store.

 ## Components
 To be added